-Vocabulary Showcase: Synonyms for “understand”
+Vocabulary Showcase: Synonyms for “Understand”

 Once again, I will say that English is a funny language.
 You can use the same word for a small stick on a tree, to explain that you have understood something…